MarkD833/RCBUS-68xxx/README.md

 This partial decoding results in the RCBus I/O and memory spaces appearing multiple times within the 68000 address range.
 A /DTACK signal is generated on the processor card for any access to the RCBus whether there is a device present at that address or not.

+For both I/O and memory spaces, consecutive memory locations are accessed on the ODD bytes such that I/O address 0x00 is accessed at address 0xF80001, address 0x01 is accessed at address 0xF80003 etc.

 ## What works so far
 Currently the following boards are assembled and are working as intended:
 * 68000 procesor board